CRIMINAL RECORDS CHECKS Sample Clauses

 CRIMINAL RECORDS CHECKS.
 The Employer shall pay the cost of a criminal record check, as required by the Community Care Facilities Branch, for any regular or auxiliary employee.
 The Employer shall not discriminate against an employee or intended employee because of a criminal record check finding that is unrelated to the employment or intended employment of a person as stated under Section 8 of the Human Rights Act of B.C.
 The Employer further agrees to ensure the secure storage of criminal records checks and that access to said checks be restricted to a specified designate of the Employer.

 CRIMINAL RECORDS CHECKS.
-An employee or applicant for employment shall, at the Company’s’ request and cost, submit to a criminal record check.
-The Company may refuse an application for employment or terminate an employee should the criminal records check reveal a conviction(s) related to the employment of the employee or the employment for which application has been made or where the convection(s) is contrary to a bona fide occupational requirement.
-The Employer shall cover the cost of any criminal checks required for employment.
+An employee shall, at the Employer’s request and cost, submit to a criminal record check.
+The Employer may refuse an application for employment or terminate an employee should the criminal record check reveal a conviction(s) related to the employment of the employee or the employment for which application has been made or where the conviction(s) is contrary to a bona fide occupational requirement.

 CRIMINAL RECORDS CHECKS.
 Section 1.
-Except as provided by Governor’s executive order or state or federal law as implemented by Agency rule or policy, the Employer will not require a criminal records check on any current employee in his or her current position if the requirement was not in place when the employee was appointed to the position.
-Agencies will send Agency rules, policies and subsequent changes to the Association Headquarters.
+Except as provided by Governor’s executive order or state or federal law as implemented by Agency rule of policy, the Employer will not require a criminal records check on any current employee or his or her current position if the requirement was not in place when the employee was appointed to the position.
+Agencies will send Agency rules, policies, and subsequent changes to the Union.
+Upon notification, the Union may demand to bargain pursuant to the law as it applies to changes in Agency rule or policy implementing Governor’s executive orders or state or federal laws regarding criminal records check requirements.

 CRIMINAL RECORDS CHECKS.
 Section 1.
 The University may require a state or nationwide criminal records check for any GE when required by a federal or state law regulation or when the GE: